RZOK/BSODOnDeath/README.md

 By downloading and using the mod you are agreeing to the following terms.
 1. The mod author nor the mod is responsible for any lost data or damage done to your PC, the user assumes any risk of data loss and or damage.
-2. You will only use this on other people if they consent to the fact that damage and data loss is possible.
+2. You will only use this on other people if they consent to term 1.

 ## Save everything before using this!